banchan86/BonVision_env_dev/docs/articles/draw-stimuli.md

 ![Neuroscience Primitives](../workflows/draw-stimuli-neuroscience-primitives.bonsai)
 :::

-While using these primitives are pretty straightforward, as gratings are commonly used in visual physiology experiments we have created a few additional nodes to help design grating experiments.
-These will be covered in more detail in the [Grating Stimuli](stimuli-grating.md) article.
+These neuroscience primitives are covered in more detail in the [Neuroscience Stimuli](neuroscience-stimuli.md) article.

 ## 3D Model and Scene primitives